FAQsWhat are the admission requirements for the Honors College?

 Does the College offer housing options?

-Yes, you can apply to live in the Honors Living Learning Community (LLC), located in Summit Hall.
+Yes, you can apply to live in the Honors Living Learning Community (LLC).
 To learn about applying to live in the Honors LLC, please click here.

 Once admitted to the Honors College, how do I remain in it/what are the requirements?